-That first day AF (alcohol-free) was one of tremendous challenges and temptations.
-It was a day at the pool hanging out.
-A day of drinking for my family and friends.
+That first day of AF (alcohol-free) was filled with tremendous challenges and temptations.
+It was a day by the pool, hanging out with my family and friends.
 While they were drinking, I remained strong and committed to my goal of not drinking, not this time, not today.

 That was my mantra.

 My husband was no help.
 In fact, he was the opposite.
 He goaded me and got mad when I stuck to my promise not to drink.
 He even pleaded with me to have a drink with him “like normal”.
 He was so terribly intoxicated himself, but as angry and hurt as he was making me, I just kept saying NO!